Table of Contents

 When people travel they can develop infections through food, water, insect bites, contact with animals or contact with other people.
 Often a person does not know they have developed an infectious disease until they become unwell days or weeks later.
 Symptoms of an infection might only develop, or become serious, after a person has returned to Australia.

-Some of the diseases at which quarantine measures are directed are rare and/or serious, such as Viral Haemorrhagic Fevers (VHFs) or Severe Acute Respiratory Syndrome (SARS).
+Some of the diseases at which biosecurity measures are directed are rare and/or serious, such as Viral Haemorrhagic Fevers (VHFs) or Severe Acute Respiratory Syndrome (SARS).
 Some more familiar diseases are also important because outbreaks can occur if they are introduced by an unwell traveller.
-Some of these diseases include:
+Diseases of concern under the Biosecurity Act 2015 include:

 - Severe acute respiratory syndrome (SARS)